Adlichalbi/Adlichalbi/README.md

 # 🌟Adli Chalbi - Full Stack Developer & Data Science Enthusiast🌟

 Hi there!
-I'm Adli Chalbi, a passionate Full Stack Developer with a solid foundation in IT and a keen interest in Data Science.
+I'm **Adli Chalbi**, a passionate **Full Stack Developer** with a solid foundation in IT and a keen interest in Data Science.
 Currently pursuing a Master’s degree, I'm committed to building exceptional web applications and exploring data-driven insights.

 ## 🎓 Education